Inflammation is a friendly warning.

 Structured water and micronutrients can work together at the genetic level of cancer cells and convert them from immortal cells to cells that die – they MURDER cancer cells.
 Vitamin C, amino acids, cannabis, green tea, the good herbs: Curcumin (turmeric), black pepper, ginger, garlic are all anti-inflammatory.
 Remember, inflammation can lead to Cancer and all the other dreaded diseases.

-Having said so much about the absolute importance of inflammation in this article, the only true and real cure for cancer and other diseases is building the immune system after all your inflammation and acidity have been addressed.
+Having said so much about the absolute importance of inflammation in this article, the only true and real cure for cancer and other diseases is building the immune system after all your inflammation and acidity have been addressed by analysing your body’s health markers.

 A fight with no army is like a fight against cancer with no immune system.
-I started by buying a scanning device called The Health Risk Decoder.
+I started by buying a scanning device called The Quality Health Analyser.
 This device scans and gives you a comprehensive analysis of your body’s primary and secondary systems.
 In other words, help you plan and execute a preventative lifestyle – discover your new path to absolute well-being – MEDICATION FREE.